formable/formablejs/README.md

 # formable.js

-Formable is a JSON2HTML form builder.
-It relies on jQuery to provide an easy way to work with dynamic forms.
-The next major version will be jQuery-Independent.
+Formable is a JSON2HTML form builder which provides an easy way to work with dynamic forms.

 ## basics
 Formable accepts two parameters: